HomeArticlesGuideMuscle Building Guide

 The surplus range:

-• 250 kcal surplus: Theoretical maximum lean gain.
+• 250 kcal surplus: the theoretical maximum for lean gain.
 At roughly 3,500 kcal per 0.5 kg of tissue, a 250 kcal surplus predicts approximately 0.25 kg of weekly weight gain.
-In practice, muscle gain is slower than fat gain, so expect 0.1–0.2 kg of actual muscle per week under ideal conditions.
+In practice, muscle gain runs slower than fat gain, so expect 0.1–0.2 kg of actual muscle per week under ideal conditions.

-• 300–400 kcal surplus: Practical sweet spot for most trainees.
-Provides enough energy to support training and recovery without rapid fat accumulation.
+• 300–400 kcal surplus: a practical sweet spot for most trainees, enough energy to support training and recovery without rapid fat accumulation.

-• 500+ kcal surplus (aggressive bulk): Slightly faster muscle gain in absolute terms but significantly more fat gain.
-Suitable for very lean individuals (under 10% body fat for men) or those comfortable with a subsequent cutting phase.
+• 500+ kcal surplus (aggressive bulk): slightly faster muscle gain in absolute terms, but significantly more fat gain along with it.
+Suited to very lean individuals (under 10% body fat for men) or those fine with a subsequent cutting phase.

 Watch the rate of gain.
-If you are gaining more than 0.5 kg per week after the first month, you are accumulating more fat than muscle.
+If you're gaining more than 0.5 kg per week after the first month, you're putting on more fat than muscle.
 Reduce intake by 100–150 kcal.
-If the scale does not move after two full weeks, add 100–150 kcal.
+If the scale hasn't moved after two full weeks, add 100–150 kcal.
 The Calorie Calculator helps model these adjustments.

 Step 3: Set Your Protein Target

-Protein is the raw material for muscle protein synthesis — the biological process by which your body repairs and grows muscle fibres after training.
-It is the single most important dietary variable for muscle building, and the one most often under-estimated.
+Protein is the raw material for muscle protein synthesis, the biological process by which your body repairs and grows muscle fibres after training.
+It's the single most important dietary variable for muscle building, and the one most often underestimated.

 Evidence-based protein targets: